-Attendance data reported by The Department indicated that as school implementation fidelity was achieved across tiers, attendance for all students in the SW-PBS buildings also increased.
-Trends must be analyzed with caution in the earlier years due in some part to the small number of schools participating in the Preparation (Prep) and Gold implementation levels.
-As the size of those two groups increased toward the average for most other groups, the resulting outcomes illustrate the statistical process of regression towards a mean.
+Attendance data reported by The Department indicated that as school implementation fidelity was achieved across tiers, attendance for all students in SW-PBS buildings also increased.
+For reporting purposes any SW-PBS groups that had fewer than 10 schools were omitted from the reporting to protect anonymity.
+Even so trends must be analyzed with caution in all years due in some part to a small number of schools in each SW-PBS groups in relation to the ALL Missouri schools and Non SW-PBS schools (70% of Missouri schools).

-Typically MO SW-PBS Preparation level schools tend to have lower attendance rates compared to 1) all Missouri schools and 2) NON-SW-PBS schools, for ALL students (9a) and students with IEPs (9b).
+Typically MO SW-PBS Preparation level schools tend to have lower attendance rates compared to 1) all Missouri schools and 2) Non-SW-PBS schools, for ALL students and students with IEPs (see graph on next page).

-Typically, and over time MO SW-PBS Emerging level and above schools tend to have attendance levels that are either equal to or greater when compared to 1) all Missouri schools and 2) NON-SW-PBS schools for ALL students (9a).
-These trends are also in evidence for students with IEPs (graph 9B).
+Typically, and over time MO SW-PBS Emerging level and above schools tend to have attendance levels that are either equal to or greater when compared to 1) all Missouri schools and 2) Non-SW-PBS schools for ALL students.
+These trends are also in evidence for students with IEPs (see graph on next page).

-2008 - 2013 Attendance by SW-PBS Implementation Level (All Students)
+2007-2014 Attendance by SW-PBS Implementation (All Students)